 Figure 2.
 Results of a non-evolutionary GEM simulation of the birth-death logistic model evaluating the effects of trait variation on the dynamics.
-In these simulations, heritability was set to zero, and variation was allowed in neither trait (A), in only bmax (B), in only dmin (C), and in both dmin and bmax (D).
+In these simulations, heritability was set to zero, and variation was allowed in neither trait (A), in only maximum birth rate (bmax) (B), in only minimum death rate (dmin) (C), and in both dmin and bmax (D).
 In A, all trait variation was removed, causing the simulations to collapse on the non-evolutionary ordinary differential equation (ODE) solution (as generated by Equation 1).
 This indicates that the GEM effectively collapses to a standard Gillespie simulation in the absence of trait variance and heritability.
 In B, variation in mortality (dmin) was removed by setting it equal to the mean value for all individuals, but variation in bmax was retained (see main text).
 In C, we generated variation in dmin by calculating it for all individuals from their bmax, but then resetting bmax to the mean.
 In D, variation in both traits was retained.
 This final panel indicates that trait variation (demographic heterogeneity) alters the ecology of the system, lowering the abundance at equilibrium relative to that expected from the mean traits themselves.
 The median (dark solid line) and middle 50% (shaded area) of 50 simulations are shown.

 Figure 3.
 Gillespie eco-evolutionary model (GEM) simulations of the birth-death logistic model.
-The rows show from top to bottom population abundance, mean bmax, variance in bmax, lifetime reproductive success (product of expected births and expected lifespan), and the mean trajectory through the abundance- bmax phase plane.
+The rows show from top to bottom population abundance, mean maximum birth rate (bmax), variance in bmax, lifetime reproductive success (product of expected births and expected lifespan), and the mean trajectory through the abundance- bmax phase plane.
 The columns show three levels of density dependence in birth and death rates (values of bs and ds) that set the initial carrying capacity at 10, 20, and 40 from left to right.
 (The initial carrying capacity is the ecological equilibrium if bmax remained fixed at 1.8.)
 The median and middle 50% of 50 stochastic GEM trajectories are in purple and light purple, respectively.
 The quantitative genetics (QG) expectation is in bold orange.
 The difference between the evolutionary stable strategy (ESS) and the transient evolutionary attractors (TEAs) can be seen by comparing the dashed orange and pink lines in the second row.
 Lifetime reproductive success as a function of bmax is shown for individuals that were born and died within the last 50 time steps.
 The evidence that the population evolves toward the TEA is the convergence of the purple line in the second row with the dashed pink line and by looking at the phase portrait in the fifth row.
 The dashed black line in row three is the average initial trait variance in the population.